stringfromjava/stringfromjava/README.md

 If you are contacting me professionally, then please use my email (linked in my profile's connections).

-If you want to hire me for a gig or need to contact me fast and directly, use my Discord (`@korithekoder`).
+If you want to hire me for something small or need to contact me fast and directly, use my Discord (`@korithekoder`).